 In late winter and spring, take the short walk at Chimney Rock, just before the lighthouse, to the Elephant Seal Overlook.
 Even from the cliff, the male seals look enormous as they spar, growling and bloodied, for resident females.

 You can experience the diversity of Point Reyes's ecosystems on the scenic Coast Trail, which starts at the Palomarin Trailhead, just outside Bolinas.
 From here, it's a 3-mile trek through eucalyptus groves and pine forests and along seaside cliffs to beautiful and tiny Bass Lake.
-To reach the Palomarin Trailhead, take Olema-Bolinas Road toward Bolinas, follow signs to the Point Reyes Bird Observatory, and then continue until the road dead-ends.
+To reach the Palomarin Trailhead, take Olema–Bolinas Road toward Bolinas, follow signs to Point Blue Conservation Science, and then continue until the road dead-ends.

 The 4.7-mile-long (one-way) Tomales Point Trail follows the spine of the park's northernmost finger of land through a Tule Elk Preserve, providing spectacular ocean views from the high bluffs.
 Expect to see elk, but keep your distance from the animals.
 To reach the fairly easy hiking trail, look for the Pierce Point Road turnoff on the right, just north of the town of Inverness; park at the end of the road by the old ranch buildings.